 Even with these benefits and many more, the necessary work to migrate data from traditional storage area networks (SANs) and network attached storage (NAS) to object storage can seem overwhelming.
 So, what are the options for migrating to object storage?

 - Direct Integration: This is used for applications that are designed with a RESTful API to use object storage.
 It’s ideal for proprietary or home-grown applications as they extract the maximum performance and functionality of the object storage solution.
 This requires on-going development resources and generally uses S3 as the API of choice.

 - Data Manager (archive, backup, asset managers and gateways): This is usually easy to deploy.
 Considerations include protocol or OS support, namespace, metadata control and, of course, cost.

 - Manual Migration (rsync, cron job, copy & delete): You can use commands to orchestrate manual migration of data and it is typically low cost.
 This method is ideal when decommissioning old infrastructure and apps.
 It can also be used as part of a scripted backup process.
 Considerations include migration validation and error correction.

 - Professional Services: You can always call in a team of professionals for your migration project.
 While engaging with experts is the most costly, it is also often the most effective.
 Professional Services are recommended when you need to quickly move away from a proprietary technology.

-What Else Should I Consider Before Migrating to Object Storage?
+What Should I Consider Before Migrating to Object Storage?

 You will always want to think about the individual requirements for your data store, particularly bandwidth, authentication & authorization, as well as the your ongoing costs, management and maintenance.

-In our work at Caringo, we’ve helped hundreds of organizations successfully implement object-based storage, busting through storage silos and eliminating what our Director of Product Eric Dey refers to as “the tyranny of file systems.”
-If you have questions or would like to schedule a custom demo, contact us today.
+Object-based storage vendors like Caringo, help hundreds of organizations successfully implement object storage, busting through storage silos and eliminating what their Director of Product Eric Dey refers to as “the tyranny of file systems.”
+If you have questions or would like to schedule a custom demo, try swarm today.